 When the bullet penetrates a gel block or organic tissue, the soft material going into the hollow point actually makes the jacket peel like a banana, exposing the core, which is now spinning at high RPM - unsupported.
 There are no large chunks, just fine dust doing the terminal damage.

 The difference between DRT and other frangible ammo is that it will penetrate barriers like bone and muscle and stay together.
 Once it hits the liquid, it expands.
 So basically it expands in the organs, right where you want it to.
-Expending 100% of the energy within the animal or person allows the damage to stay inside and thus delivering more hydrostatic shock to the target.
+Expending 100% of the energy within the animal or person allows the damage to stay inside and causing rapid incapacitation.

 United States Army Criminal Investigation Laboratory (USACIL), by Don Mikko